eagle-io/docs/source/topics/views/dash/index.rst

 Overview
 --------
-|icon-dash-overview| The dashboards overview is displayed when a container Node is selected in the Workspaces Menu.
+|icon-dash-overview| The dashboards overview is displayed when a container Node is selected in the Workspaces Tree.
 All dashboard Nodes within the Selected Node are shown.
 Click on a dashboard to select it for display.
 When viewing an individual Dashboard you can click the Overview button to get back to this view.

 .. only:: not latex